turbot/steampipe-docs/docs/learn.md

 ```

-Now lets ask a more interesting question.
-Lets find roles that have no boundary policy applied:
+Now let's ask a more interesting question.
+Let's find roles that have no boundary policy applied:

 ```sql
 select